optimagic-dev/optimagic/docs/source/getting_started/index.rst

 This section is a quick introduction to the basic functionality of estimagic.
-Contains not only introductions to estimagic, but also very brief introductions to numerical optimization and differentiation.
+It contains not only introductions to estimagic, but also very brief introductions to numerical optimization and differentiation.

 .. toctree::